-Immunomodulators - often referred to as immunosuppressants - are a type of medication which weaken or modulate the activity of the immune system.
-In inflammatory bowel disease (IBD) this decreases the inflammatory response the body has which is thought to play a role in IBD flares.
+Immunomodulators (IMs), often referred to as immunosuppressants, are a type of medication which weaken or modulate the activity of the immune system.
+In inflammatory bowel disease (IBD) immunomodulators decrease the body’s inflammatory response, which is thought to play a role in IBD flares.
 They have been used since the 1960s to treat Crohn’s disease and ulcerative colitis.

 Types of immunomodulators include:

-Azathioprine, methotrexate and 6-Mercaptopurine can take between 3-6 months to build up to their maximum therapeutic range (the amount needed for it to effectively change your immune system) so may initially be combined with another medication, such as corticosteroids, to get your symptoms under control.
+Azathioprine, methotrexate and 6-Mercaptopurine can take between 3-6 months to build up to their maximum therapeutic range (the amount needed for it to effectively change your immune system) so may initially be combined with another medication which works faster, such as corticosteroids, to get your symptoms under control.

-In generally immunosuppressant medications are used in people with moderate to severe Crohn’s disease or ulcerative colitis and have not responded well to aminosalicylates or corticosteroids, or to help if someone is steroid-dependent or needs them frequently.
-They are also used in people with perianal disease that does not respond to other treatment or people with fistulas.
+In general immunosuppressant medications are used in people with moderate to severe Crohn’s disease or ulcerative colitis who have not responded well to aminosalicylates or corticosteroids, or to help if someone is steroid-dependent or needs to take steroids frequently to stay well.

-Azathioprine and 6-Mercaptopurine - which are both chemically quite similar - are taken orally on a daily basis.
-Cyclosporine A and tacrolimus are also taken orally, though tacrolimus can also be applied topically in the case of oral or perianal IBD.
+Azathioprine and 6-Mercaptopurine, which are both chemically quite similar, are taken orally on a daily basis.
+Cyclosporine A, methotrexate and tacrolimus can also be taken orally.

 Reported side effects of azathioprine and 6-MP include: